Harrindy/VCMforPB/README.md

-# R programs for the article ``Varying-coefficient regression analysis for pooled biomonitoring."
+# R programs for the article "Varying-coefficient regression analysis for pooled biomonitoring."

 The required R packges are Rcpp and RcppArmadillo.
 You can install these two R packages by